-Mbuso Khoza and his band were the first act, an impressive line-up of Brass Section, Bass, Keys and Drums… great repertoire of Mbuso’s compositions and a worthy cover of Jabu Khanyile’s “Sponky ponky Love”. then he called to stage the Afrika heritage ensemble, and what a wonder it was, a presentation of a sonic heritage that exists in the artistic realm and outside the usual confining of such culturally authentic presentations to a “Cultural exhibitionism” that is voyeuristic interpretation catering for a western gaze… but not this, this is truly heritage presented as an Artform and not a lesser musical artefact of uncivilisation according to some, but an honouring of the civilisation and dexterity of an Authentic African sound, which should satiate even the world music market that determines the extent to which “exotic” sounds are musical and thus commodifiable.
+Mbuso Khoza and his band were the first act, an impressive line-up of Brass Section, Bass, Keys and Drums… the performed a great repertoire of Mbuso’s compositions and a worthy cover of Jabu Khanyile’s “Sponky ponky Love”.
+Following that he called to stage the Afrika heritage ensemble, and what a wonder it was.
+A presentation of a sonic heritage that exists in the artistic realm and outside the usual confining of such culturally authentic presentations to a “Cultural exhibitionism” is that is both voyeuristic interpretation, and catering for a western gaze… but not this, this is truly heritage, presented as an Artform and not a lesser musical artefact of uncivilisation according to some.
+This is an honouring of the civilisation and dexterity of an Authentic African sound, which should satiate even the world music market that determines the extent to which “exotic” sounds are musical and thus commodifiable.
 This work by Mbuso Khoza and His Afrikan Heritage ensemble is a valuable one which needs further support so it can be emulated and used a a vehicle to better understand what we’re losing with every new foreign ideology and preference not rooted in tradition, heritage…

-But first, things that happen at the theatre need to be advertised better… made more appealing to younger audiences who desperately need exposure to a variety of higher arts other than the virtuality provided by screens on gadgets… the virtuality is important, the opposite of reality, what art can offer, sometimes… it just needs to be rooted in some tradition, with the narrative controlled to avoid “our Art” being reduced to artefacts of a dying analogue world… needing to be kept preserved and protected.
+But first, things that happen at the theatre need to be advertised better… made more appealing to younger audiences who desperately need exposure to a variety of higher arts other than the virtuality provided by screens on gadgets… the virtuality is important, as the opposite of reality, what art can offer sometimes, is important… it just needs to be rooted in some tradition, with the narrative controlled to avoid “our Art” being reduced to artefacts of a dying analogue world… needing to be kept preserved and protected.
 No, not this, not on our watch.

 The Show will be available for streaming soon.